syscolabs/Android-Coding-Challenge/README.md

-## HomeAway Android Coding Challenge
+## Sysco Labs Android Coding Challenge

-HomeAway takes great care in how we select members of our engineering team.
+Sysco Labs takes great care in how we select members of our engineering team.
 This technical challenge will help us get an idea of how you would use software to solve problems for our end users.

 We know that your time is important, so we’ve designed the challenge with that in mind.
 An acceptable solution might take between 2-8 hours depending on how familiar you are with Android development.
 Nevertheless, please feel free to spend as much time as you’d like crafting your preferred solution.
 We hope you have fun building it!